Overview

 The term “agency” under the FOIA means, with certain non-relevant exceptions, “each authority of the Government of the United States.”4

-The term “agency” under the Sunshine Act has the same meaning as it has under the FOIA so long as that “agency” is headed by a “collegial body” having 2 or more members, the majority of whom are appointed by the President with the advice and consent of the Senate.5
+The term “agency” under the Sunshine Act has the same meaning as it has under the FOIA so long as that “agency” is headed by a “collegial body” having two or more members, the majority of whom are appointed by the President with the advice and consent of the Senate.5

 A special statute, however, provides that Amtrak, “is not a department, agency, or instrumentality of the United States Government.”6